+General Configuration Wizard

+MIDI hardware type

+10

-MIDI hardware type Select the entry that most closely describes the MIDI hardware/console you will use to play Hauptwerk: Dit/home-made or modified MIDI console General Configuration Wizard DIY/home-made or modified MIDI console MIDI hardware type Det Next Select the entry that most closely describes the MIDI hardware/console you will use to play Hauptwerk: DIY/home-made or modified MIDI console
+Select the entry that most closely describes the MIDI hardware/console you will use to play H lauptwerk:

+DIY/home-made or modified MIDI console

 - Click Next. - Choose whether or not to enable MIDI output from Hauptwerk.
 By default this is set to 'No'.
 Only set this option to 'Yes' if you have a digital/MIDI organ console with solenoid-actuated/illuminated stops, or will be controlling external MIDI hardware or other advanced MIDI applications from Hauptwerk.
 If you're unsure then leave it set to No (you can always enable MIDI output later using the General settings | MIDI ports screen):